 Once the trigger happens you are given a choice.
-You can either use your reaction to follow-through with your original decision you made when you used the Ready action, or you could forego your reaction and do nothing.
+You can either use your reaction to follow through with the original decision you made when you used the Ready action, or you could forego your reaction and do nothing.

 This is where the risk comes in with the Ready action.
 Holding your action may not have worked out as you had intended and you end up wasting an action.
 You are also in danger of wasting your action if the trigger never ends up happening.

-This is why it’s integral you pick a reasonable trigger that has a high chance of happening, but specific enough to be strategically valuable to delay your turn.
+This is why it’s integral you pick a reasonable trigger that has a high chance of happening but is specific enough to be strategically valuable to delay your turn.

 Using a Ready Action to Attack